akoiwang/CodingForSystemBiosciences/BashProgramming_practice.md

 **See if you can guess what it's doing from it's syntax?** #TODO

-Try adding another alias command that says "when I say `rm` what I mean is `rm -i` Explain how you editted the `alias` part here #TODO
+Try adding another alias command that says "when I say `rm` what I mean is `rm -i`  - you can consult "the internet" :)
+Explain how you editted the `alias` part here #TODO

 Test whether your edit work: